supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/concepts.md

 />

 1. A [Developer Config](#developer_config) is authored by developers to define a set of [Sync Configs](#sync-config) each of which define the behavior of a [Sync](#sync)
-2. Once a Developer Config is deployed to the [Supaglue Integration Service](/architecture), the Syncs become available for customers to use
+2. Once a Developer Config is deployed to the [Supaglue Integration Service](/architecture), the Sync(s) become available for customers to use
 3. Customers opt-in and use Syncs by saving [Sync Values](#sync-values) to the Supaglue Integration Service using [Supaglue React components](/react-components) which are embedded by developers into their applications
 4. The Supaglue Integration Service executes Syncs, using the customer-provided Sync Values during runtime, as a [Sync Run](#sync-run)
 5. A Sync Run operates on your customer's Salesforce and your application, moving data between the two systems